Nothing over the toes.

 Nothing between the toes.

 Topless Shoes removes the traditional front foot attachments found in sandals and flip-flops.
 In their place, adjustable side, ankle, and heel elements keep the sole connected while the front of the foot stays free.
+Adjusting the patented side straps creates upward pressure, so the shoe sole hugs the bottom of your foot.

 The patent, unabridged.